This blog will discuss another service from AWS called Amazon RDS and its use cases.

 AWS also offers a domain name server (DNS) to access RDS.
 Even if the master database instance goes down, an RDS automatic failover mechanism will change the master DNS to a replica to achieve high availability.

 Database scalability can be a real challenge if you scale your self-hosted database.
 Handling mandatory downtimes due to upgrades or infrastructure requirements can be tricky and the beginning of your scalability responsibilities.
 One of AWS RDS\’s key advantages is its scaling service.
-Moreover, MySQL RDS offers two levels of scalability features: vertical and horizontal.
+Moreover, MySQL RDS offers two scalability features: vertical and horizontal.

 AWS may need to stop the instance for vertical scaling, but if you have enabled the multi-AZ feature, AWS will apply any scaling to your replicas to ensure that they are available for use when the master is being scaled.